2026 Synod Assembly

 FY2028 Budget Hearing

-Thursday, May 21, 2026 via Zoom from 6:30pm to 7:30pm
+Recording from May 21, 2026 via Zoom

 You and your organization are invited to showcase your ministry at the Southwestern Minnesota Synod Assembly, June 5 -6, at Gustavus Adolphus College, St Peter, MN.
 We have reserved space for display exbibits on the second floor of Jackson Campus Center (the same space as last year).
 This high-traffic area is just outside the Market Place and is easily accessible to voting members.